-Senior Principal Research Scientist, Security and Survivability
+Senior Principal Research Scientist, Advanced Technology and Systems Division

 Dr. Kane received his undergraduate and PhD degrees in Electrical Engineering from Princeton University, where he studied ultrafast carrier-carrier scattering among photoexcited nonequilibrium carriers in semiconductors.